-Compact car shoppers may not be too happy when their budget-friendly car requires a $40 — or more — oil change.
-Automakers including Honda and Toyota are almost exclusively switching from well-known 5W-30 and 10W-30 oils to low-friction, and pricier, 0W-20 engine oils.
-The slippery low-friction oils helps squeeze every last bit of fuel economy out of the engine, but their synthetic and synthetic blend man-made origins raise the cost of routine maintenance.
+CARS.COM — Compact car shoppers may not be too happy when their budget-friendly car requires a $40 — or more — oil change.
+Automakers including Honda and Toyota are almost exclusively switching from well-known 5W-30 and 10W-30 oils to low-friction, and pricier, 0W-20 synthetic oil.
+The slippery low-friction oils help squeeze every last bit of fuel economy out of the engine, but their synthetic blend raises the cost of routine maintenance.

-Cars.com received its first taste of 0W-20 oil — not literally, the car was serviced at a dealership — when the 2013 Subaru BRZ long-term tester's first oil change totaled $76 with full-synthetic 0W-20 oil.
-The pricey oil isn't just for sports coupes like the BRZ.
-Our other long-term tester, a 2013 Honda Civic, is a best-selling car every month and requires the exotic-sounding 0W-20 oil.
+Cars.com received its first taste of 0W-20 oil — not literally, mind you, as the car was serviced at a dealership — when the 2013 Subaru BRZ long-term tester's first oil change totaled $76 with full-synthetic 0W-20 oil.
+The pricey oil isn't just for sports coupes like the BRZ, though: Our other long-term tester, a 2013 Honda Civic, is a best-selling car every month and requires the exotic-sounding 0W-20 oil.

 "Every new Honda and Acura vehicle currently on sale recommends using 0W-20 oil except for the SH-AWD version of the 2013 Acura TL, which recommends 5W-20," said Honda spokesman Chris Martin in an email.